gwtbootstrap/gwt-bootstrap/readme.md

 # UiBinder

 You can use the widgets in UiBinder.
+Add the following line to you `*.ui.xml` file:

+`xmlns:b="urn:import:com.geekvigarista.gwt.bootstrap.client.ui"`

 The names of icon and options are the same as in Bootstrap without the preceding "icon-"/"btn-".
 Examples:

 * `<b:Heading size="4" subtext="subtext">Heading</b:Heading>`
 * `<b:Button ui:field="button" icon="heart" options="info mini">Testbutton</b:Button>`